-This seminar examines the historical roots of --and contemporary debates over-- select but fundamental issues in the finance, regulation, and governance of public education.
-Our focus is on the American expression of these issues and debates.
-But we will look to the experience of other multilevel democracies to highlight conceptual and institutional differences that are of theoretical interest and perhaps of practical use.
-In particular, the seminar will explore how the goals of education as a public good get defined; the history of school finance and governance in America; the ways in which 'school choice' has intersected in practice and in theory with segregation, integration, and debates over mechanisms to improve school quality; on the problems of test-based accountability regimes; and on the role teacher training systems in educational improvement.
+This seminar examines the historical roots of select but fundamental issues in the finance, regulation, and governance of public education.
+Focus is on the American expression of these issues and debates, but we will look to the experience of other multilevel democracies to highlight conceptual and institutional differences that are of theoretical interest and perhaps of practical use.
+The seminar will explore: how the goals of education as a public good get defined; history of school finance and governance in America, including our often court-ordered efforts to make this financing more 'equitable'; ways in which 'school choice' has intersected in practice and in theory with segregation, integration, and debates over mechanisms to improve school quality; problems caused by using student test results to hold teachers and schools accountable for performance; and the role of teacher training systems in educational improvement.